seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 Peace, peace! see further; he eyes us not; forbear;
-Creatures may be alike: were ’t he, I am sure
+Creatures may be alike: were 't he, I am sure
 He would have spoke to us.

 **GUIDERIUS**
 But we saw him dead.

 **BELARIUS**
-Be silent; let’s see further.
+Be silent; let's see further.

 **PISANIO**
 *\[Aside]*